Nikon D610 versus Nikon D7500

 Both the D610 and the D7500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D610 replaced the earlier Nikon D600, while the D7500 followed on from the Nikon D7200.

 So what is the bottom line?
-Is there a clear favorite between the Nikon D610 and the Nikon D610?
+Which of the two cameras – the Nikon D610 or the Nikon D7500 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.2 vs 20.7MP) with a 8% higher linear resolution.